librato/agent/README.md

 **Update #2:** This release _also_ adds support for the i386 architecture with Debian 8 (jessie).
 This was an oversight on our part previously.

 This release adds Elasticsearch monitoring capabilities to Librato Agent.
 Elasticsearch versions 2.x, 1.x and 0.90 are supported.
-A default configuration file is provided at /opt/collectd/etc/collectd.conf.d/elasticsearch.conf.
+A default configuration file is provided at `/opt/collectd/etc/collectd.conf.d/elasticsearch.conf`.
 Please review and edit the following section to match your environment.

 The plugin will attempt to connect to Elasticsearch over http://127.0.0.1:9200.
-Update the Url configuration parameter to match the network.host setting in your Elasticsearch configuration file.
+Update the `Url` configuration parameter to match the network.host setting in your Elasticsearch configuration file.
 By default, the cluster name will serve as the plugin instance for the reported metrics.
-Use the Name configuration parameter to override this value.
+Use the `Name` configuration parameter to override this value.

 ```